thephpleague/uri/docs/5.0/components/data-path.md

 //where '...' represent the base64 representation of the file
 ~~~

-If the file is not readable or accessible an InvalidArgumentException exception will be thrown.
+If the file is not readable or accessible a `League\Uri\Components\Exception` exception will be thrown.
 The class uses PHP's `finfo` class to detect the required mediatype as defined in RFC2045.

 ## Accessing the path properties